Every NBA Team's Biggest Flaw as Training Camps Open

 The word you're looking for is unspectacular.
 With the exception of George and Abrines, even the Thunder's more stat-friendly players engender concern.
 Their numbers came on minimal volume.

-The Oklahoma City offense should be fine in the regular season.
+Oklahoma City's offense should be fine in the regular season.
 George and Westbrook promise that much.
 But the offense will be solvable in the playoffs without better off-ball accuracy.

 San Antonio Spurs: Three-Point Shooting